 On Wednesday neighbours said the family received support from social services but raised questions about the level of help.
 Ms Clarence had told friends she felt that the attitude of her local authority, the Royal Borough of Kingston upon Thames, was “judgemental” and they had taken the attitude that she should “get on with it and pull herself together”.

-Police forensic officers leave the house in New Malden where the bodies of three children were found A spokesman for Kingston council said that it was looking into contacts with the family.
+A spokesman for Kingston council said that it was looking into contacts with the family.
 “We are deeply saddened to hear of the deaths of three children from New Malden,” he added.

 Spinal muscular atrophy causes muscle weakness and progressive loss of movement, owing to deterioration in nerve cells connecting the brain and spinal cord to the muscles.
 The two most severe types – which affect babies less than 18 months old – lead to fatalities in most cases.
 The most common form stems from a genetic problem copied from each parent.
 There is no known cure.